 Credits

-An Artwork by Marshmallow Laser Feast: Ersin Han Ersin Barnaby Steel Robin McNicholas Commissioned by: Royal Botanic Gardens Kew Executive Producers: Eleanor (Nell) Whitley Mike Jones Producer: Roxie Oliveira Head of Studio: Sarah Gamper Marconi Lead Artist: Quentin Corker Marin Lead Creative Technologist: Chris Mullany Creative Developer: Sam Twidale VFX Artists: Nicolas Le Dren Lewis Saunders Technical Lead: Miryana Ivanova Music, Sound Design: James Bulley Sound System Engineer: Simon Hendry Assistant Recordist: Jake Tyler Richard Hards Recording Musicians: Kat Tinker Audrey Riley Daniel Pioro Ian Stonehouse Graphic Designer: Patrick Fry Researcher, Copywriter: Eliza Collin Marketing and Communications Lead: Ieva Vaitiekunaite Studio Administrator & Production Assistant: Alex McRobbie Online Field Guide Design and Development: Lusion Lidar Technician: Zachary Mollica PR: Margaret Contributing Authors for Meditations: Daisy Lafarge Merlin Sheldrake Laline Paull Ella Saltmarshe Meditations Voiced by: Michelle Newell Merlin Sheldrake Scientific Advisors & Contributors: Kevin Martin (RBG Kew) Justin Moet (RBG Kew) Dr. Laura Martinez-Suz (RBG Kew) Lee Davies (RBG Kew) Peter Gasson (RBG Kew) Dr. Ruth Mitchell Prof. James McDonald Dr. Jenni Stockan Paul Bellamy - RSPB
+An Artwork by Marshmallow Laser Feast: Ersin Han Ersin Barnaby Steel Robin McNicholas Commissioned by: Royal Botanic Gardens Kew Executive Producers: Eleanor (Nell) Whitley Mike Jones Producer: Roxie Oliveira Head of Studio: Sarah Gamper Marconi Lead Artist: Quentin Corker Marin Lead Creative Technologist: Chris Mullany Creative Developer: Sam Twidale VFX Artists: Nicolas Le Dren Lewis Saunders Technical Lead: Miryana Ivanova Music, Sound Design: James Bulley Sound System Engineer: Simon Hendry Assistant Recordist: Jake Tyler Richard Hards Recording Musicians: Kat Tinker Audrey Riley Daniel Pioro Ian Stonehouse Graphic Designer: Patrick Fry Researcher, Copywriter: Eliza Collin Marketing and Communications Lead: Ieva Vaitiekunaite Studio Administrator & Production Assistant: Alex McRobbie Online Field Guide Design and Development: Lusion Lidar Technician: Zachary Mollica PR: Margaret Contributing Authors for Meditations: Daisy Lafarge Merlin Sheldrake Laline Paull Ella Saltmarshe Meditations Voiced by: Michelle Newell Merlin Sheldrake Scientific Advisors & Contributors: Kevin Martin (RBG Kew) Justin Moat (RBG Kew) Dr. Laura Martinez-Suz (RBG Kew) Lee Davies (RBG Kew) Peter Gasson (RBG Kew) Dr. Ruth Mitchell Prof. James McDonald Dr. Jenni Stockan Paul Bellamy - (RSPB)

-For Marshmallow Laser Feast Executive Producers: Alex Rowse Carolina Vallejo Senior Producer: Martin Jowers Producers: Anya Tye Emmanuel Adanlawo Tools & Infrastructure Engineer: Maria Astakhova Social Media Content Manager: Selin Kir
+For Marshmallow Laser Feast Executive Producers: Alex Rowse Carolina Vallejo Senior Producer: Martin Jowers Producers: Anya Tye Emmanuel Adanlawo Tools & Infrastructure Engineer: Maria Astakhova